 For tax purposes, a limited liability company and a branch are treated in similar fashion, but they can give rise to different tax implications depending on the structure of the company group.
-Limited liability companies can gain tax exemption on profit through intragroup dividends.
+For limited liability companies, group contribution rules admit transfer of profits between two group companies, meaning that taxation of a consolidated income is effectively achievable.
 A branch structure can offer tax benefits for a transitional period when launching a business.
 This is because deficits may be tax deductible for the foreign-based company as the branch is not a legal entity in its own right.
 This advantage is not open to a subsidiary, which is considered a Swedish legal entity regardless of ownership.

 The term "representative office" is sometimes mentioned as an alternative business format.
-However, a "representative office" is not recognised as a legal entity under Swedish law.